XpiritBV/CodeToCloud-Workshop/Challenges/Module3-ClosingtheFeedbackLoop/Step-By-Step/CLOSELOOP-T002-SBS.md

 # Configure the pipeline

-> You can edit your pipeline in the web UI of Azure DevOps using the steps helper, but you can also edit the `azure-pipelines.yml` in vscode and relyon its intellisense feature to guide you.
+> You can edit your pipeline in the web UI of Azure DevOps using the steps helper, but you can also edit the `azure-pipelines.yml` in vscode and rely on its intellisense feature to guide you.

- * First lets do ecerything in a single job, like we have with actions.
+ * First lets do everything in a single job, like we have with actions.
  * Add Docker Compose task for build step
  * Add Docker Compose task for publish step
  * Add PS task to run infrastraucture.ps1